hilbix/tino/rants/gpg.md

     "Valentin Hilbig (Temporary signing key) <webmaster@scylla-charybdis.com>"

-I really cannot present the correct way how to fix this, but I somehow managed it after an enormous amount of incomprehensible commands.
+I really cannot present the correct way how to fix this, because it is inexplainable.
+I somehow managed it after some enormous amounts of incomprehensible commands with trial and error.
 What I did was (partly):

      gpg --edit-key 4976C9BA
      adduid
      deluid 1
      save

 And with "adduid" I needed to re-enter just everything as before, but leave away the comment.
+Nag nag nag!
 SIGH.

 I know what caused this mega-GAU of usability.
 I understand what the programmers did.
 However I do not accept that.
-This is more than plain wrong, this is not only ridiculous, it is plain crap as it is unuable.
+This is more than plain wrong, this is not only ridiculous, it is plain crap as it is unusable.

 Hence, again, a major fail here.
 Things must not happen this way.
 Period.
 And no discussions about that.
 This is wrong.
 This already was wrong 20 years ago.
 It shall never happend this way.
 Period.
 Again.